 Hopefully this article has helped clear up some of the basic details of FPV video.
 As always, there is a lot of information available out there, and I’ve just skimmed the surface.
 Do your research, don’t rush, and make an informed decision when you pick your gear.

-Thanks for reading our FPV post and hopefully we’ve been able to help you find FPV details for whatever drone you’re working with from Parrot Bebop FPV to Phantom 4 FPV.
+Thanks for reading our FPV post and hopefully we’ve been able to help you find FPV drone racing details for whatever drone you’re working with from Parrot Bebop FPV to Phantom 4 FPV drone racing kits.